lupyuen/lupyuen.github.io/src/rewind.md

 _Why are we doing this?_

-__If NuttX Fails on QEMU RISC-V:__ High chance that NuttX will also fail on __RISC-V SBCs__ like Ox64 BL808 and Oz64 SG2000.
+If NuttX Fails on __QEMU RISC-V__: High chance that NuttX will also fail on __RISC-V SBCs__ like Ox64 BL808 and Oz64 SG2000.

-Thus it's important to Nip the Bud and Fix the Bug, before it hurts our RISC-V Devs. _(Be Kind, Rewind!)_
+Thus it's important to Nip the Bud and Fix the Bug early, before it hurts our RISC-V Devs. _(Be Kind, Rewind!)_

 # Find the Breaking Commit